willhunt/silvia/docs/docs/setup/development-notes.md

 # Notes
-Notes on development and debugging commands
+Notes on development and debugging commands.
+For the authors reference mainly!

 ## Update files
 Scripts are used to fetch latest updates and collect static files.
-If <branch name> is empty, defaults to "master".
+If \<branch name\> is empty, defaults to "master".
 ```bash
 $ cd silvia
 $ ./update_branch <branch name>